modcoretech/modcore-source/README.md

-# Extension Source Viewer
+# modcore Source (formerly Extension Source Viewer)

-**Extension Source Viewer** is a web-based tool for examining the source code of Chrome extensions.
+**modcore Source** is a web-based tool for examining the source code of Chrome extensions.
 By uploading a `.crx` file, you can view its extracted contents directly in your browser.
 All processing takes place locally on your device; no data is transmitted to any server.

 This tool is part of the **modcore** ecosystem and is optimized for use with the **modcore Extension Manager**, which provides the “Get CRX of this extension” feature for downloading CRX files from the Chrome Web Store.